RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/01-GEN.md

 <sup>29</sup> And Joseph made ready his chariot, and went up to meet Israel his father, to Goshen, and presented himself unto him; and he fell on his neck, and wept on his neck a good while.
 <sup>30</sup> And Israel said unto Joseph, Now let me die, since I have seen thy face, because thou [art] yet alive.
 <sup>31</sup> And Joseph said unto his brethren, and unto his father’s house, I will go up, and shew Pharaoh, and say unto him, My brethren, and my father’s house, which [were] in the land of Canaan, are come unto me;
-<sup>32</sup> And the men [are] shepherds , for their trade hath been to feed cattle; and they have brought their flocks, and their herds, and all that they have.
+<sup>32</sup> And the men [are] shepherds, for their trade hath been to feed cattle; and they have brought their flocks, and their herds, and all that they have.
 <sup>33</sup> And it shall come to pass, when Pharaoh shall call you, and shall say, What [is] your occupation?
 <sup>34</sup> That ye shall say, Thy servants ’ trade hath been about cattle from our youth even until now, both we, [and] also our fathers: that ye may dwell in the land of Goshen; for every shepherd [is] an abomination unto the Egyptians.
 ## Chapter 47

 <sup>1</sup> Then Joseph came and told Pharaoh, and said, My father and my brethren, and their flocks, and their herds, and all that they have, are come out of the land of Canaan; and, behold, they [are] in the land of Goshen.
 <sup>2</sup> And he took some of his brethren, [even] five men, and presented them unto Pharaoh.
 <sup>3</sup> And Pharaoh said unto his brethren, What [is] your occupation?
-And they said unto Pharaoh, Thy servants [are] shepherds , both we, [and] also our fathers.
+And they said unto Pharaoh, Thy servants [are] shepherds, both we, [and] also our fathers.
 <sup>4</sup> They said moreover unto Pharaoh, For to sojourn in the land are we come; for thy servants have no pasture for their flocks; for the famine [is] sore in the land of Canaan: now therefore, we pray thee, let thy servants dwell in the land of Goshen.
 <sup>5</sup> And Pharaoh spake unto Joseph, saying, Thy father and thy brethren are come unto thee:
 <sup>6</sup> The land of Egypt [is] before thee; in the best of the land make thy father and brethren to dwell; in the land of Goshen let them dwell: and if thou knowest [any] men of activity among them, then make them rulers over my cattle.